-Most study procedures can be done online or over the phone, so travel to a study site is not required.
 Your risk assessment and recommendations will be delivered to you through our secure online study portal.
 If you are at greater than average risk for developing breast cancer, a Breast Health Specialist will contact you by phone to discuss your results.
 Clinical services that may be recommended to you, such as mammograms, MRIs, and other services that may be recommended, may be done at your local health care facility.

-Although most of the study activities will be done online, we offer face to face study participation if you would like to meet with someone to better understand the procedures, consent, or to discuss your individual results.
+Although most of the study activities will be done online, our study coordinators are available to discuss the procedures, consent, or your individual results.
 Call the study team at the number listed at the end of this form.